-PROPOSED LANGUAGE - COMMON BULLETIN: Electronic Bankruptcy Documents
+PROPOSED LANGUAGE - COMMON BULLETIN:

+Electronic Bankruptcy Documents

 The Common Manual is updated to recognize that some lenders may file electronic documents with the bankruptcy court.
-The lender must include a copy of those electronically filed documents, such as the Proof of Claim, in any claim file that it files.
+The lender must include a copy of those electronically filed documents, such as the Proof of Claim, in any claim file that it submits to the guarantor.